ArturoDent/find-and-transform/README.md

 <br/>

 This extension provides a way to save and re-use find/replace regex's and use case modifiers in the replacements.
 You can use case modifiers in VS Code's find or search views but it is not possible to save frequently-used find/replacements.
+In addition, these saved searches can use various file or directory paths for inclusion.

 <br/>